This is our Traditional Turkish menemen recipe!

 - 1 teaspoon thyme or oregano

 - salt & pepper to season

 - 1 tablespoon sunflower oil for frying

-- Add a small glug of sunflower oil to a frying pan and heat gently.
+- Add a small glug of sunflower oil to a frying pan and heat gently over a medium heat.

 - First of all, add your onions and sauté for a few minutes until they become translucent.